Molt/ue4-vive-modular-pawn-bp/README.md

 ### 07_ParabolicRayInteraction
 A verstion of *01_RayInteraction*, but the straight ray is replaced by a parabolic curve.

+### 08_ParabolicRayInteraction
+A verstion of *07_ParabolicRayInteraction*, but the debug lines used to draw the curve are replaced by a SplineMesh.
+A bigger hit for performance, but very nice effect.

+### 09_SwordDrone
+Simple Overlap demo.
+When the drone his hit by a sword (On Over) event it'll move to another point in it's play area.

+### 10_ChessBoard
+A piece-moving demo.
+Select a piece, select an unoccupied tile, and it'll move over there.

 <hr/>

 ## To Do